MaxMLang/intro-to-git/README.md

-# Git Guide for Data Analysis Projects
+# Git Your Data Together

 A comprehensive guide to using Git for data science and analysis projects, from basic concepts to advanced workflows.